-Canada and most of her trading partners value imported goods based on the rules included in the World Trade Organization's Valuation Agreement, which is also referred to as the Customs Valuation Code.
-This code establishes a fair, uniform and neutral system for valuing goods in accordance with commercial reality, and prohibits the use of arbitrary or fictitious customs values.
-Its goal is to ensure that the customs value of all goods entering all countries is established using the same rules, and that the valuation of goods is not a barrier to trade.
+Canada's Valuation legislation, contained in sections 44 to 56 of the Customs Act, is based on the World Trade Organization's Valuation Agreement, which is also referred to as the Customs Valuation Agreement.
+The agreement's goal is to ensure that the customs value of all goods entering all countries is established using the same rules which prohibit the use of arbitrary or fictitious customs values, and that the valuation of the goods is not a barrier to trade.